11 Books to Add to Your Social Emotional Reading List

 The Book of Mistakes by Corinna Luyken

-Luyken’s playful story follows an artist as she shows the importance of making mistakes, growing, and the beauty of being a work in progress.
+Luyken’s playful story follows an artist as she shows the importance of making mistakes and growing as well as the beauty of being a work in progress.
 The Book of Mistakes is an excellent primer for conversations about growth mindset at any point in the school year when students face new or difficult learning concepts.

 Enemy Pie by Derek Munson

-Enemy Pie explores a young boy taking his father’s advice about how to deal with his ‘biggest enemy’: by spending an entire day playing with them!
-Using a true-to-life situation, Munson’s book talks about friendship, jealousy, and how kids can foster kindness to those they may be wary of.
+Enemy Pie explores a young boy taking his father’s advice on how to deal with his “biggest enemy:” by spending an entire day playing with them!
+Using a true-to-life situation, Munson’s book discusses friendship, jealousy, and how kids can foster kindness for those they may be wary of.

 I’m a Girl! by Yasmeen Ismail